opentext/storyteller/docs/js/embedding.md

 to implement a syntax check service for javascript (and possibly for other scripts as well).

-A new simple API was created to provide this functionality - a new method of the IViewDebug interface (see [the commit](file:///git/docplatform/diff/code/common/docmodel/interfaces/viewdebug.h?id=21545fd)):
+A new simple API was created to provide this functionality - a new method of the `IViewDebug` interface.

 ```c++
     class IViewDebug